 You need to attach a preliminary study plan to your exchange application.
-The purpose of the study plan is to ensure that you will receive recognition in your degree for the courses completed abroad.

 - In the study plan you should fill in the courses that you are planning to take during your exchange and the courses that will be replaced at Arcada by the courses taken at the host institution.

 - You must study full time while on exchange and you should achieve 30 ECTS in one term and 60 ECTS in one year.

 - Check the host institution's website for information about their courses.
 In case the new list of courses for next semester is not available on the website during the application period, please use the most updated information available at the time of the application.
 Contact the Specialist at international affairs if you need help to find the list of available courses at the host institution.
 Read more about how to choose the courses below.

 - In the form, you also need to fill in the start month and end month of your planned exchange.
 The semester dates and the study period varies from university to university.
 Check the semester dates on the host university's webpage for incoming exchange students.

 - Discuss your choice of courses with your amanuensis.

 - Your study plan must be approved by your Degree Programme Director (Amanuensis if you study Business).